-When you make a donation to a registered charitable institution, you receive a tax receipt which allows you to deduct a portion of your donation from income tax owing.
-Instead of making a donation in cash, you can transfer ownership of stocks to the registered charity.
-(An “in Kind” transfer).
-It’s a way of rebalancing your portfolio without triggering a capital gain because you are not selling the stock, you are simply transferring ownership.
-You will receive a tax receipt for the current fair market value (what the stocks would sell for as at the day of the transaction).
-Consult a tax professional before you do this so you follow the correct procedure.
+When you make a donation to a registered charitable institution, you receive a tax receipt that allows you to deduct a portion of your donation from income tax owing.
+Instead of making a donation in cash, you can also transfer ownership of stocks to the registered charity (an “in Kind” transfer).
+This way, you rebalance your portfolio without triggering a capital gain, because you are not selling the stock but simply transferring ownership.
+(You will receive a tax receipt for the current fair market value, i.e., what the stocks would sell for on the day of the transaction.)
+We recommend consulting a tax professional before you do this so you follow the correct procedure.

 Carry over losses to the next year

-Remember capital losses offset capital gains.
-If you have both capital gains and capital losses in the same tax year, you must use them to offset the capital gain.
-However, if you only have a capital loss, or you don’t have capital gains from the prior 3 years that you could amend and offset, you can carry those capital losses forwardto offset future capital gains.
+Remember, capital losses offset capital gains.
+If you have both capital gains and capital losses in the same tax year, use the losses to offset the capital gain.
+However, if you only have a capital loss, or you don’t have capital gains from the prior three years that you could amend and offset, you can carry those capital losses forward to offset future capital gains.
 You might need to consult a tax professional to follow the proper steps to do this.